How Much Does a Bathroom Renovation Cost in the UK?

 If you’re after a designed bathroom then you can add another couple of thousand pounds to that total, while you’ll also pay for having the old bathroom removed.

-It’s also a good idea to add another 20 per cent to the cost in case there are any unforeseen problems that you may have to fork out for.
+It’s also a good idea to add another 20 per cent to your bathroom renovation budget in case there are any unforeseen problems that you may have to fork out for.

 The main factors at play when it comes to the cost of bathroom renovations are: